xang555/rate-banklao/README.md

 ### bfl(success,error)

- return json object which it is money rate from Banque Franco-Lao (BFL)
+ return  promise object which it is money rate from Banque Franco-Lao (BFL)

 example result :